gamesbook/pyprototypr/docs/additional_concepts.md

 If you work with the built-in commands and and their properties, the set of names to use is already chosen for you.
-However, if you want to start using some additional options, such as assigning [shortcut names](#short) to reuse items in multiple places, then you need to be aware of the wider set of so- called "reserved" names available as part of Python.
-If your shortcut name is the same as one of those, you'll overwite it and your scripts may fail in strange ways!
+However, if you want to start using some additional options, such as assigning [short-cut names](#short) to reuse items in multiple places, then you need to be aware of the wider set of so- called "reserved" names available as part of Python.
+If your short-cut name is the same as one of those, you'll overwite it and your scripts may fail in strange ways!